-Stada Reports Nine-Month Loss on Serbia Writedowns, German Sales10.
-November 2011. / Uncategorized
+Stada Reports Nine-Month Loss on Serbia Writedowns, German Sales, Uncategorized

 Stada Arzneimittel AG (SAZ), a generic- drug maker, reported a loss for the first nine months of the year due to writedowns at its Serbian business and increased competition in Germany.